botlibX/rssbot/README.rst

 **NAME**

 |
-| RSSBOT - feed rss into your channel
+| RSSBOT - feed rss into your channel.
 |

 **DESCRIPTION**